themarcba/simple-rpg/README.md

 * Introducing actions (drink, smell, etc.) that can have effects (change of property).
 This is kept very abstract.
 Every object that inherits Affectable can be affected by an action.
 * Making it easier to create objects that can have an effect on other objects
 * Extended map to 10x10 so I can lay out a story
+* Added a tree class (which will be able to cut down with a tool)

 # Install